calebmadrigal/code-art-class/lessons/lesson_03/README.md

 # Code Art Class

-## Lesson 1: Draw a point
+## Lesson 1: Draw a square

-In this lesson, we'll learn how to draw a point:
+In this lesson, we'll learn how to draw squares and rectangles:

 <img src="../../solutions/lesson_03/square4.png" width=500>